 Escape to a landscape that appears out of this world by travelling alone to Lanzarote.

 Much of this volcanic island is blanketed in cindery malpais (badlands).
 Although many of its smaller beaches are formed from coarse volcanic soil, its resort towns have large stretches of golden sand.

-Solo travellers that love modern art and architecture are in for a treat.
+Solo travellers who love modern art and architecture are in for a treat.
 César Manrique has left his stamp on the island with his one-of-a-kind buildings and gardens.

 And if you are a wine lover, you’ve chosen the right Canary Island.
 Lanzarote has the most unique vineyards in the world.